jasonniebauer/progressive-web-app-shell/README.md

-# progressive-web-app-shell
+# PWA Shell
-A boilerplate PWA shell.
+A boilerplate shell for progressive web apps.